1571859588/Visual_RM/README.md

 ## Interface_Service_Topic

-Use service and msg interface. ---example_ros2_interfaces Control the robot to move.
+Use service and msg interface.                            ---example_ros2_interfaces Control the robot to move back and forth in one direction.

 The server is coded in example_interfaces_control_01.cpp  ---example_interfaces_rclcpp The client is coded in example_interfaces_robot_01.cpp    ---example_interfaces_rclcpp

+## Param_communicate

+This directory shows how to control the level of logger_info with parameter.